Dr Anne Astin PSM | Board Chair

 Vicky McIver | Director

-Vicky McIver has more than 25 years experience in developing and implementing new strategic directions in private, public and not for profit sectors.
+Vicky has more than 25 years' experience in working with Boards and Executive teams to develop and implement new strategic directions in private, public and not for profit sectors.

-In Australia, Vicky worked in Ernst and Young in the Performance Improvement and Information Technology Division for eight years.
-She became the accredited expert in Organisational Change Management and led many path-finder change management projects associated with the transformation brought about by new technology.
+Vicky worked in Ernst and Young in the Performance Improvement and Information Technology Division and led many path-finder change management projects associated with the transformation brought about by new technology.

 Hon John Pandazopoulos | Director